 Has your 3.5 Eco boost started making a very annoying rattling noise?
-Does it usually happens on cold start after the truck has been standing for a few hours?
+Does it usually happen on cold-start after the truck has been standing for a few hours?
 This phenomenon is synonymous with Gen 2 F150s with mileage close to 30000 mi or more.
 The good news is that it’s not catastrophic and there is a quick explanation and DIY solution to your problem, so keep reading.

-Gen 2 Ford F150 Raptor are known to make a rattling noise when the phaser duty cycle in the PCM (Power Control Module) calibration causes premature ware of the phaser locking pin.
+Gen 2 Ford F150 trucks are reported to emit a rattling noise when the phaser duty cycle in the PCM (Power Control Module) calibration causes premature wear of the phaser locking pin.
 When the phasers don’t lock properly it causes them to rattle until there is sufficient oil pressure to fill the VCT (Variable Camshaft Tuning) unit.

 This is a known issue and Ford should repair it under warranty.

 Now that we have the technical explanation of what the cause is, let’s now look at the solution in more detail and later what DIY fix we have to prevent the rattle upon cold start.

 Why Does My F150 Rattle When I Start It – DIY SOLUTION